 Indian students decry police as citizenship protests grow

 A march by students from New Delhi's Jamia Millia Islamia University descended into chaos Sunday when demonstrators set three buses on fire.
 Police responded with rubber bullets and tear gas.
-Video footage showed officers running after unarmed protesters and beating them with wooden sticks.
+Videos showed officers running after unarmed protesters and beating them with wooden sticks.

-“The 15th of December is a black day in the history of this country," human rights activist Farah Naqvi said at the news conference.
+Hanjala Mojibi, an English major at the predominantly Muslim school, said that when he and others saw police enter the campus, they walked toward them with their hands up to indicate their protest was nonviolent.

+“The police made all 15 of us kneel and started beating us.
+They used lots of abusive words.
+One of them removed my prescription glasses, threw (them) on the ground, broke them and told me to look down," Mojibi said at a news conference in tears.

+Shahid Hussain, a 25-year-old history major, said police broke the windows of his dormitory and lobbed a tear gas canister inside.
+He said after fleeing the building to escape the fumes, police pushed him against a tree and beat him with sticks.

+Police spokesman Sunil Bainsla denied the account, calling the allegations of police brutality “lies."

-The police response to Sunday's protest has drawn widespread condemnation.
-It also seems to have sparked an even broader movement against the Citizenship Amendment Act, with demonstrations erupting across the country.
+The police response to Sunday's protests has drawn widespread condemnation.
+It also seems to have sparked a broader movement against the Citizenship Amendment Act, with demonstrations erupting across the country.

 The new law applies to Hindus, Christians and other religious minorities who are in India illegally but can demonstrate religious persecution in Muslim-majority Bangladesh, Pakistan and Afghanistan.
 It does not apply to Muslims.

-Prime Minister Narendra Modi's ruling Hindu nationalist Bharatiya Janata Party has painted the new law as a humanitarian gesture.
+Prime Minister Narendra Modi's ruling Hindu nationalist Bharatiya Janata Party has described the new law as a humanitarian gesture.

+While it was being debated in Parliament last week, Home Minister Amit Shah said it was “not even .001% against minorities.
+It is against infiltrators."

 “This Act illustrates India’s centuries old culture of acceptance, harmony, compassion and brotherhood," Modi tweeted Monday.